 2. The Church teaches that the honour given to the image passes on to the person represented by the image; or perhaps we can say, Catholics honour the saints and angels through honour rendered to their images.
 The Council of Trent (session 25) explains:

 ... the honor which is shown them is referred to the prototypes which they represent, so that by means of the images which we kiss and before which we uncover the head and prostrate ourselves, we adore Christ and venerate the saints whose likeness they bear.

 3. The church distinguishes between the worship and adoration of God (latria) and the lesser form of honour, or veneration (dulia), given to saints and angels.
 Thus a statue of St Paul should not be worshipped (latria) but simply honoured (dulia).
 On this account, it would be contrary to Catholic teaching to worship the image of a saint.
 The image of St Paul should be venerated, not worshipped.
 "The honour paid to sacred images is a 'respectful veneration,' not the adoration due to God alone."

-Someone may say, "That's only your fallible interpretation, you are misrepresenting Catholic teaching."
+Someone may object, saying, "That's only your fallible interpretation; you are misrepresenting Catholic teaching."
 Well then, look again at the sentence quoted above from the Catechism.

 Religious worship is not directed to images in themselves, considered as mere things, but under their distinctive aspect as images leading us on to God incarnate.